romerdev/hoorn/README.md

-# City of Hoorn remake
+# City of Hoorn website remake

 The original website is not that easy to use (and also not that pretty).
 So I choose to redesign and recode it.